 <i>) when developing your project instance.

-Complex Data Tables: In some cases, where there are complex tables with two or more levels of headers, then the basic Table Properties may not be enough to provide all the structural information necessary.
+Complex Data Tables: Sometimes, where there are complex tables with two or more levels of headers, the basic Table Properties may not be enough to provide all the structural information necessary.
 For these kinds of complex tables, direct relationships need to be created between the headers and their related cells using the header and id attributes.

 The id attribute is not available in an out-of-the-box installation.
 It can be enabled by configuring HTML rules and the serializer in the RTE.